 Studying abroad always requires preparation.
 And, unfortunately, paperwork.
 Admission to Japanese schools is no exception.

 So, what are the conditions of admission to Japanese schools (and getting a student visa)?

 Here are the conditions to be admitted in Japanese language schools.
-We are talking about long-term programs (one year or more) here, thus requiring a Student Visa.
+We are talking about long-term programs (6 months or more), thus requiring a Student Visa.

 Japanese language requirements (i.e. level equivalent to JLPT N5, or 150 hours of Japanese language course) depend on :

 .
 Your academic background (with a higher education degree, one may not need any Japanese language skills)

 In any case, we recommend you to take a Japanese language course in your home country and complete at least the JLPT N5 level (which is the first level of the Japanese Language Proficiency Test).